Kluvens/Microeconomics/notes.md

 The long run denotes a period of time during which all factors of production are variable.

 The short-run supply curve for a profit maximising firm in a perfectly competitive market is the portion of the firm’s marginal cost curve that lies above the minimum average variable cost curve.

+If the unit for calculating price elasticity is decreasing from hundreds to thousands, the price elasticity of supply would decrease.